How to configure DNS dynamic updates in Windows

 If the client requests to register its resource records with DNS, the client is responsible for generating the dynamic UPDATE request per Request for Comments (RFC) 2136.
 Then, the DHCP server registers its PTR (pointer) record.

-Assume that this option is issued by a qualified DHCP client, such as a DHCP-enabled computer that is running Windows Server 2003, Microsoft Windows 2000, or Microsoft Windows XP.
-In this case, the option is processed and interpreted by Windows Server 2003-based DHCP servers to determine how the server initiates updates on behalf of the client.
+Assume that this option is issued by a qualified DHCP client, such as a DHCP-enabled computer that is running Windows.
+In this case, the option is processed and interpreted by Windows Server-based DHCP servers to determine how the server initiates updates on behalf of the client.

 For example, you can use any one of the following configurations to process client requests: